-Garlic may be the best way to flavor any meal.
-Sure, a little salt goes a long way, too, but garlic’s flavor is strong, delicious, and compliments many kinds of cuisine.
+Garlic is one of the best way to flavor a meal.
+Sure, a little salt goes a long way, but garlic’s flavor is strong, delicious and complements many kinds of cuisine.

 Garlic breath.

-We know you want to scrub off that garlic breath, but make sure not to brush too harshly.
-Gentle scrubbing will do the trick while keeping your enamel strong and healthy.
+We know you want to scrub off that garlic breath, but try not to brush too harshly.
+Gentle scrubbing should do the trick while keeping your enamel strong and healthy.

-Keep in mind that odor-causing bacteria likes to sit under the gumline and between teeth, so flossing can help reduce this and get into the places your toothbrush alone is unable to.
-In addition to flossing at least once a day, add brushing and flossing as part of an after-garlic routine.
+What if you still have that garlic taste in your mouth after brushing?
+Remember that bacteria like to sit under the gum line and between teeth, so flossing can help reduce odor-causing bacteria and get into the places your toothbrush alone cannot.
+In addition to flossing at least once daily, add brushing and flossing into your after-garlic routine.

-Make a rinse by using a carrier oil in combination with essential oils and water.
-These are some of the best for eliminating odor:
+When you don’t have time to brush thoroughly or use a mouthwash, you can make a mouth rinse using a carrier oil combined with essential oils and water.
+These are some of the best essential oils for eliminating odor like garlic breath:

 - Rosemary